pfalcon/ScratchABlock/docs/func-params-returns.md

 reaching definitions) analysis.

 2. Any value computed by a function may be its potential return.
-Unless we found *all* callers of a function, we can't write down some potential return.
+Unless we found *all* callers of a function, we can't write off some potential return.
 And any new discovered caller may extend set of returns.
 If a caller is not known, we should conservatively assume the initial proposition, that any value which reaches exit